-Mr Sharma pointed out that the countries of the South which bear a disproportionate burden of poverty, hunger and disease for historical reasons have an aspiration to provide affordable healthcare solutions for their citizens.
+Close on the heels of the landmark judgment in the Novartis Glivec case, the Indian government has come out in support of an IP regime that considers socio-economic factors as well.
+Addressing a high level policy dialogue at the World Intellectual Property Organisation (WIPO) headquarters in Geneva today, the union minister for Commerce, Industry and Textiles, Mr. Sharma pointed out that the countries of the South which bear a disproportionate burden of poverty, hunger and disease for historical reasons have an aspiration to provide affordable healthcare solutions for their citizens.
 It is here that political leadership is faced with an ethical dilemma and tries to find creative solutions which would strike the right balance.

-"It is my belief that while all countries are obligated to honor their international commitments, inherent flexibilities must be provided to developing countries to address these pressing social challenges," he said.
+Mr. Anand Sharma defended flexibilities for developing nations in honouring their international Intellectual Property (IP) commitment to meet their social challenges.
+He said, "It is my belief that while all countries are obligated to honour their international commitments, inherent flexibilities must be provided to developing countries to address these pressing social challenges,"

-The Minister, who was speaking on the theme, "Innovation and Development: The Indian Experience" outlined the values that inform the intellectual property (IP) regime in India.
-The Minister maintained that the legislative regime in India, which circumscribes the IP rights is a robust one and strikes a balance between the interests of the IP creators and the larger interests of the IP users.
-"It fosters technological innovation by providing inherent incentives through exclusive private IP rights, but also recognizes the need to protect the interest of users' rights," quoted the Minister.
+The Minister, who was speaking on "Innovation and Development: The Indian Experience" outlined the values that inform the Intellectual Property (IP) regime in India.
+The Minister maintained that the legislative regime in India which circumscribes the IP rights is a robust one and strikes a balance between the interests of the IP creators and the larger interests of the IP users.
+"It fosters technological innovation by providing inherent incentives through exclusive private Intellectual Property Rights, but also recognizes the need to protect the interest of users' rights," said the minister.